-Local highlights include the century-old Columbia Restaurant, the world-famous Cuban bread at La Segunda Bakery, the Cuban sandwiches at La Tropicana and the West Tampa Sandwich Shop, the craft beer and Cajun food at Zydeco Brew Werks, the thick Cuban coffee at the redolent King Corona Cigars Bar and Cafe, the skate-punk aesthetic of our festival partner The Bricks, and so much more.
-There’s also an escape room nearby, as well as a Scientology center, if you’re into those things.
+Local highlights include the century-old Columbia Restaurant, the world-famous Cuban bread at La Segunda Bakery, the Cuban sandwiches at La Tropicana and the West Tampa Sandwich Shop, the craft beer and Cajun food at Zydeco Brew Werks, the thick Cuban coffee at the redolent King Corona Cigars Bar and Cafe, the skate-punk aesthetic of local cafe The Bricks, and so much more.
+There’s also a Scientology center nearby, if you’re into that sort of thing.

 All shows will take place at the HCC Ybor Performing Arts Building, on the campus of the Ybor City branch of Hillsborough Community College, in the Ybor City neighborhood of Tampa, Florida.
-The HCC Ybor Studio Theatre is a professional-caliber black box theater that seats around 70 people.
+The HCC Ybor Mainstage Theatre is a professional-caliber auditorium that seats approximately 250 people.
 There are multiple dressing rooms and green rooms.
 The Ybor Performing Arts Building is located on the corner of E. Palm Ave. and N. 15th St.

 When is the festival?

 September 8-12, 2021.

 Will there be improv workshops open to the public?